Skip to the main content.

 3 min read

-Subdomains Vs Subdirectories: What Is Important For SEO in 2022?
+Subdomains Vs Subdirectories: What's Best For B2B SEO

 Featured Image

 One of the longest-running debates in SEO is the use of “subdomains or subdirectories" for website content such as blogs, landing pages, and resource libraries.
-Not to worry; we have got your answer right here.
+For B2B businesses, making the right choice can significantly impact your site's SEO performance and user experience.
+Not to worry; we've got your answer right here.

 What is a primary domain name vs. a subdomain?